the-events-calendar/the-events-calendar/readme.txt

 == Description ==

 The Events Calendar Pro plugin enables you to rapidly create and manage events using the post editor.
 Features include Google Maps integration as well as default templates such as a calendar grid and event list for streamlined one click installation.
+Requires WordPress 3.0 and PHP 5.2.

 = Events Calendar Pro =